Ralim/IronOS/Documentation/DebugMenu.md

 ## Menu items

 Items are shown in the menu on a single line, so they use short codes.

+### Version

 There is a static line on top which is presented on every sub-screen and reflects exact version of firmware.
 Version line on top has the following format - `vX.YYN.[ZZZZZZZZ]`:

 - X: major version
 - Y: minor version